 Biography: Born to a poor immigrant family in New York City, Richard H. Carmona experienced homelessness, hunger, and health disparities during his youth.
 The experiences greatly sensitized him to the relationships among culture, health, education and economic status, and ultimately shaped his future.

 After dropping out of high school, Dr. Carmona enlisted in the US Army in 1967.
 By the time he left active duty, he was a Special Forces, combat-decorated Vietnam veteran.
 He then pursued a college degree and entered medical school at the University of California-San Francisco, where he won the prestigious Gold Cane award as the top graduate.

 A surgeon with a subspecialty in trauma, burns and critical care, Dr. Carmona was recruited to Tucson where he successfully established the first trauma system in southern Arizona.
 Later, while working full time as a hospital and health system CEO, he earned a master's degree in public health policy and administration at the University of Arizona.

 In 2002 Dr. Carmona was nominated by the president and unanimously confirmed by the United States Senate to become the 17th Surgeon General of the United States.
 After completing his statutory four-year term in 2006, he joined Tucson-based Canyon Ranch as Vice Chairman.
-Dr. Carmona is President of the nonprofit Canyon Ranch Institute and Distinguished Professor at the Zuckerman College of Public Health at the University of Arizona.
+Dr. Carmona is Chief of Health Innovations at Canyon Ranch, President of the nonprofit Canyon Ranch Institute and Distinguished Professor at the Zuckerman College of Public Health at the University of Arizona.

 Special keynote & trade show pass